Laci1953/Cowgol_on_CP_M/GAMES/readme.txt

-Some games, rewritten in the Cowgol language
+Some games, (re)written in the Cowgol language